MilosPopov007/Credit_Risk_Analysis/README.md

 Use of Resampling Models to Predict Credit Risk

-Using the Imbalanced-learn and Scikit-learn libraries, I will evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
-First, I will use the oversampling RandomOverSampler and SMOTE algorithms, and then the undersampling ClusterCentroids algorithm.
+Using the Imbalanced-learn and Scikit-learn libraries, I will evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.<br> First, I will use the oversampling RandomOverSampler and SMOTE algorithms, and then the undersampling ClusterCentroids algorithm.
 Using these algorithms, we will :
 * Resample the dataset (  credit card credit dataset from LendingClub )
 * View the count of the target classes
 * Train a logistic regression classifier